 When it comes to old WW recipes, proceed with caution!
 Sometimes the points listed are for previous programs and are no longer accurate for today’s program.

-The 5 Best Weight Watchers Recipes Shared at Meetings
+Top 5 Weight Watchers Recipes Shared at Meetings

-Here are 5 of the best Weight Watchers recipes shared at meetings, plus a few bonus recipes that you will love, too.
+Here are some of the top Weight Watchers recipes shared at meetings, plus a few bonus recipes that you will love, too.

 1. Weight Watchers PB2 Smoothie/Weight Watchers Butterfinger Shake

-This Butterfinger shake is a delicious Weight Watchers shake/smoothie recipe.
+This Butterfinger shake is a delicious Weight Watchers shake or smoothie recipe.

-If you’ve been a WW member for long, you know we are a bit obsessed with PB2.
+If you’ve been a WW member for long, you know we are a bit obsessed with PB2 which is powdered peanut butter.
 Peanut Butter is high in points, but with PB you get the same delicious flavor for a fraction of the points.
 Stir it into oatmeal, swirl it into yogurt or light cool whip, or make a smoothie.

 Keep in mind that with Weight Watchers if you use fruit in a smoothie, you have to count points for blended fruit, so this recipe is nice in that you don’t have to count additional fruit points.
 This treat really hits the spot when you are craving something sweet.